Best Back Squat Workout for Muscle (Barbell Routine & Crossfit WoD)

 Additionally, utilizing these methods as warm ups can put less strain on the back, which is a key for lifters with previous back injuries or issues with compression on the spine.

 Squat University is a highly recommended resource for heavy weight lifters interested in learning how to squat their best.
-Check out the video below for a great back squat workout warm up that both prevents injury from occurring and maximizes squat performance.
+Check out the video below for a great back squat routine warm up that both prevents injury from occurring and maximizes squat performance.

 Keep in mind that research suggests that a proper warm up not only prevents serious and long term injury.
-Properly warming up the muscles prior to lifting and cardio will also significantly improve overall physical performance.2
+Properly warming up the muscles prior to lifting and cardio will also significantly improve overall physical performance.4

 Weight lifters who are struggling to reach their goals may find that warming up is the missing piece to their workout.

-In order to build the best barbell back squat workout routine, a lifter has to determine the frequency in which they can target their squatting muscle group.
+In order to build the best barbell squat routine, a lifter has to determine the frequency in which they can target their squatting muscle group.
 While the frequency of weight lifting can change based on an individual lifter’s needs, this generalized routine is based on doing barbell squats twice a week.

 Remember to space workouts for the same muscle groups a few days apart to allow for recovery.